Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 T3-change_group: script that changes the group owner to school for the file hello
 T100-change_owner_and_group:   a script that changes the owner to vincent and the group owner to staff
 101-symbolic_link_permissions:  a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+102-if_only: a script that changes the owner of the file hello to betty